tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * [04-Ins/preparing_data.ipynb](Activities/04-Ins_Preparing_Data/Solved/preparing_data.ipynb)

-Open the lesson slides, move to the "Preparing Data for Neural Networks" Section and highlight the following:
+Open the lesson slides, move to the "Preparing Data for Neural Networks" section, and highlight the following:

 * Like any machine learning model, neural networks require some preprocessing of data to be used effectively.